svtearman/pdsnd_github/README.md

 udacity-project-final

 ### Description
-final project to contain the code from bikeshare python project
+Final project to contain the code from bikeshare python project and post to GitHub

 ### Files used
 bikeshare.py